Carly07/the_gin_shed/README.md

 ## Testing
-### Manual Testing
 GitPod's preview, google chrome developer tools, Safari developer tools and [responsinator](https://www.responsinator.com/) were utilised throughout the development of the project to identify and successfully address any bugs, errors or style issues affecting UX on various screen resolutions.

-After the site was deployed, I tested it across various browsers including Chrome, Safari, Internet Explorer, FireFox, and on multiple devices (Samsung Galaxy J3, iPhone 7, 8, 11 pro, iPad 3, iPad Air, MacBook Air and iMac) as well as on Responsinator to ensure compatibility and responsiveness.

-At the end of the development process, an Excel spreadsheet was used to track the functionality of each feature and assign a pass/fail.
-This Spreadsheet was then passed into converter to render out the Markdown version of the table for me to display here:

 ### Automated Testing
 [W3c Markup](https://validator.w3.org/), [CSS Validation Services](https://jigsaw.w3.org/css-validator/) and [PEP8 online](http://pep8online.com) were used to check the validity of my HTML, CSS and python code.
 However, the W3c validator throws errors in the HTML files where Jinja templating syntax is found.
 All other code returned fine.